-Limmer Creative proudly supplies educational quizzes to industry-leading EMS1.com.
+Limmer Education proudly supplies educational quizzes to industry-leading EMS1.com.
 Focusing on a variety of clinical topics, these challenging quizzes give you the opportunity to test your knowledge and then learn through detailed answer rationales.
 The results are fun—and you can share them with your friends and fellow students.

 The introductory module of any course has important information, but EMT students frequently gloss over that content for the “cool” material.
 This quiz will reveal if you paid attention on A&P, lifespan development, medical/legal and more.

 Chest pain is a frequent patient complaint, but not all chest pain is due to a cardiac emergency.
 Understanding the anatomy and physiology of the cardiac and respiratory systems, as well as the mechanism of action for treatments, is important for effective patient care.